sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 5.39.0 =
+* New feature: 'Review Persmissions' setting that determines whether a user is eligible to submit a review via on-site review forms
 = 5.38.12 =
 * Improvement: a check for databases that convert tables prefixes to lowercase = 5.38.11 =